-using temperature sensitive palaeoclimatic multi-proxy data from 10 sites worldwide that include tree rings, ice cores, corals, and historical documents.
-The second example (Fig. 2) is one of the longest series of instrumental meteorological observations, the series of mean annual temperature at Paris/Le Bourget extending through 1764-1995.
+To establish a pragmatic representation of hydrometeorological processes it is very useful to examine observed long time series.
+In this paper three example time series have been chosen as case studies, which are depicted in Figures 1-3.
+The first example (Figure 1(a)) is a long time series (992 years) representing the North Hemisphere temperature anomalies in °C versus 1961-90 mean (from ftp.ngdc.noaa.gov/paleo/contributions\by\author/jones1998/).
+This series was constructed by Jones et al. (1998) using temperature sensitive paleoclimatic multi-proxy data from 10 sites worldwide that include tree rings, ice cores, corals, and historical documents.
+The second example (Figure 2) is one of the longest series of instrumental meteorological observations, the series of mean annual temperature at Paris/Le Bourget extending through 1764-1995.
 This is a typical example of a set of similar series of temperatures of European countries that go back to the 18th century (from ftp.cru.uea.ac.uk).
-The third example (Fig. 3) is the longest available streamflow record in Greece, the Boeotikos Kephisos River runoff.
-The river is located to the north of Athens and the time series length is 91 years (hydrological years 1907/08-1997/98).
+The third example (Figure 3) is the longest available streamflow record in Greece, the Boeoticos Kephisos river runoff.
+The river is located to the north of Athens and the time series length is 91 years (hydrologic years 1907-08 to 1997-98).

 A common characteristic in all three examples is that a local multi-year average (plotted in the figures as 5- and 25-year average) is not stable but, rather, it exhibits significant variability.
-For example, in the first series (Fig. 1(a)), during the 16th century, there is a falling trend of the local average, which is inverted during c.
-1650-1750, becomes again falling during c.
-1750-1850, and becomes rising thereafter.
+For example, in the first series (Figure 1(a)) during the $16^{th}$ century there is a falling trend of the local average, which is inverted during ca. 1650-1750, becomes again falling during ca. 1750-1850, and becomes rising thereafter.
 A visual assessment of the magnitude of the overyear variability and trends can be done by comparing the actual time series with a series of white noise (independent, identically distributed variates).
-Such a synthetic series of white noise with length and marginal statistical characteristics equal to those of the first original series has been plotted in Fig. 1(b).
+Such a synthetic series of white noise with length and marginal statistical characteristics equal to those of the first original series has been plotted in Figure 1(b).
 The difference of the original series from white noise is clearly visible; the variability of the latter in the aggregation level of 25 years is much lower than that of the former.

 Similar behaviour has been reported in several long time series.
 For example Beran (1994, p.
-41), examined a number of geophysical and other long time series and observed that, at short time periods, there seem to be local trends, but, looking at the whole series, these become cycles of (almost) all frequencies, superimposed and in random sequence.
+41), examined a number of geophysical and other long time series and observed that at short time periods, there seem to be local trends but looking at the whole series, these become cycles of (almost) all frequencies, superimposed and in random sequence.